PhyPiDAQ/EducatorsGuide/Documentation_en.md

                     ![Figure 18](images/bedienung_6.png)

-There are now numerous ways in which you can interact wiht *PhyPiDAQ*.
+There are numerous ways in which you can interact wiht *PhyPiDAQ*.
 On the one hand, it is important to be able to save recorded data, which is done with the button *"SaveData"*.
 The values are saved in the folder selected in the working directory (*"WorkDir"*) in the folder belonging to the measurement.
 By default, only the first 12 seconds are saved, which